autoplot/documentation/javadoc/org/autoplot/datasource/FileSystemUtil.Check.md

+# org.autoplot.datasource.FileSystemUtil.Check

-# org.autoplot.datasource.FileSystemUtil.CheckInterface to be used with deleteFilesInTree.
+Interface to be used with deleteFilesInTree.

 ***
 <a name="check"></a>
 # check